 If you are wondering how to fix drooping tulips, there is one simple trick that will do the job.
 Includes tips for arranging tulips as well!

-Welcome to the February edition of 20 Minute Decorating…and today, there are a variety of tips and tricks for refreshing your home decor in a matter of minutes.
-For some of us, the winter months can be long and dreary.
+For some of us, the winter months can be long and dreary…but there are things we can do to brighten our spaces, and add color to our decor.
+This can be easily accomplished by simply picking up some flowers at your grocery store or farm market.
 There is nothing that can cheer up a room more than a bunch (or two) of fresh tulips.
 Follow these simple steps for a lovely and long-lasting arrangement.

 Tips for Arranging Tulips